Jefferson defends home court in section opening win

 Riemersma started the scoring in the second half, reaching out to grab a long rebound off the rim before weaving through the defense in the paint of a lay-in off the backboard to extend the Jefferson lead to 33-25, one minute into the second half.

-One minute later Hird made a 3-pointer to ignite the Jaguars student section on a jersey-out theme to make it 36-27 with under 15 minutes left.
+One minute later Hird made a three-pointer to ignite the Jaguars student section on a jersey-out theme to make it 36-27 with under 15 minutes left.

 Hird has been the floor general for the Jaguars all season and continued that role on Wednesday, without coming off the floor.

-Chan senior guard Trey Prince hit the first of two 3-pointers to keep pace with the Jaguars at 38-33 with 13:11 left.
+Prince hit the first of two 3-pointers to keep pace with the Jaguars at 38-33 with 13:11 left.
 Prince’s first three came over the out-stretched arm of Gathje and he nailed a straight-away 3-pointer on the next trip down the floor.

 The momentum continued to build for the Storm after Jags junior Mike Evens was stopped on a lay-up attempt.
 On the defensive end he picked up a fourth foul away from the ball, trying to slow down a cutting Chanhassen player on an in-bounds play.